TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 keywords: Tracking, flowering phenology, Arctic, DBSCAN
 bibliography: ./library.bib
 csl: ./journal-of-ecology.csl
-abstract: ABSTRACT | Often simple variables will be used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering.
-Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of indiviuals.
+abstract: ABSTRACT | A fundamental problem in pollination ecology is that plant reproduction consequences of pollinator visits to a flower throughout its lifespan is very difficult to track.
+Often simple statistics are used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering.
+Similarly, flower visitation rates are based on crude observation of flower populations.
+Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of individuals.
 Further, we present a framework for automatically tracking, filtering, and evaluating flowers in time-lapse image series.
 We compare the results of automatic tracking with manual tracking.
+Individual flower tracking could facilitate finegrained studies on plant reproductive success.... and we show that performance achieved by following automatic tracking can be reliable enough to estimate X, Y, Z...
 ---